hyperledger-dlt-landscape/hyperledger-dlt-landscape/README.md

 ## Formats

-The DLT Landscape is available in these formats:
+The Hyperledger DLT Landscape is available in these formats:

 * [PNG](landscape.png)
 * [PDF](landscape.pdf)